Game Changers: Carrick RFC Empowers Women and Girls Through Rugby

 The addition of dedicated female coaching staff has been pivotal in fostering a safe and supportive environment for women players.
 With Joanne Henry and Daryl Conway combining their expertise in coaching and project management, Carrick RFC was able to field its first female adult team, marking a historic milestone as they competed in the Aspiring League for the first time.

-Joanne Henry, part of the Women and Girls Coaching Team, reflects
+Joanne Henry, part of the Women and Girls Coaching Team, said:

 This collaboration between Carrick RFC and the Scottish Building Society illustrates the far-reaching impact of targeted support in sports.
 By building a nurturing environment for women and young people in rugby, the club has strengthened its role as a cornerstone of the Carrick community.